A once-in-a-lifetime journey.

 Deception Island, the caldera of an active volcano, creates a black-and-white photo effect with black sands mixed with white snow at Neptune’s Bellows.
 A dip in the steaming hot springs of a black sand beach feels like an unreal experience amid the snow-capped mountains in the background.

-Enjoy three more days of exploration on the White Continent, with an estimated two landings per day, guided by weather conditions.
+Enjoy three more days of exploration on the Seventh Continent, with an estimated two landings per day, guided by weather conditions.
 From the remarkable blue coloring of glaciers to leopard seals napping on ice floes, the Antarctic Peninsula contains a multitude of wonders to behold.
 Cormorants soaring high above and orcas breaching the waters below surround you with a magnificent array of wildlife that calls to your inner explorer.

 Visit the permanent ice cap at Cuverville which houses Port Lockroy, a flagship historic site for the main base building of Bransfield House.
 It’s also home to the famed Penguin Post Office, the southernmost post office in the world where you can make an unforgettable memory among the Gentoo penguins.
 At Neko Harbor, watch for humpback whales as their flukes come above the water and splash back down.
 Paradise Bay offers a glimpse into scientific research at Argentina’s Almirante Brown Antarctic Base or Chile’s González Videla Antarctic Base.
 Cruise in zodiacs along icebergs with your expedition guides, and enjoy daily optional activities including kayaking, paddleboarding, and of course, a polar plunge.